kplas1/1701QCA-Assessment/replicationproject/replication.md

 *Complete the following information.*

 ### Project title ###
+Banana Keyboard

 ### Project description ###

 *In a few sentences, describe what the project is and does, who it is for, and a typical use case.*
+The project is a keyboard in a way using fruits, this is used by sending a current through the apple which will go through the user and when touched on one of the bananas will play a tune or note.

 ### Showcase image ###